namayjindal/nextjs-learning-dashboard-app/react_nextjs_crash_course/nextjs-dashboard/README.md

 ## Next.js App Router Course - Starter

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+This is a cloned repository with additional changes made solely for the purpose of understanding and learning Next.js better for myself.
+It builds a simple dashboard application.

 For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.